Home

 5. If exercise isn't an option before you go out, try mental exercise like obedience training.
 A 10 minute training session can have the same effect.

-7. If your dog is crate trained, which is recommended, you may want to leave him in the crate where he will feel safe and calm.
+7. If your dog is crate trained, you may want to leave him in the crate where he will feel safe and calm.
+You can also leave him in a small room in the house with a baby gate.

 8. Try herbal remedies like Rescue Remedy that calm and sooth your dog's anxieties.